-Proposals must be evaluated based on the details submitted at the time of application, and not their potential should certain changes be made.
+Proposals must be evaluated based on the details submitted at the time of application, and not on the potential of a proposal should certain changes be made.

-Comments on Individual Criterion
+Comments on Evaluation Criteria

 The comments entered by evaluators under each individual criterion will inform the discussion during the National Overview Meeting, and the preparation of the Technical Queries during the Negotiation Process4.